lyarnes/cs494-lab1/README.md

 # CS494 - Lab1: Jgraph
 ## Spirograph Generator: created by Lucas Yarnes

+### Overview
+This program takes a series of inputs and generates a spirograph, which is a geometric drawing device that produces mathematical roulette curves of the variety known as hypotrochoids and epitrochoids.

 ### Compiling
 In order to compile, simply call `make` and the executable will be created in **bin**